turnertg/solr-rpm/README.md

 installation while making us a little impervious to upstream changes.
 3. This spec file only packages the `server`, `licenses`, `contrib`, and `bin` directories from official Solr archive.
-The full distribution contains full javadocs in HTML, bunch of plugins, distribution JARs and examples that are normally not needed in enterprise deployments.
+The full distribution contains full javadocs in HTML, distribution JARs and examples that are normally not needed in enterprise deployments.
 4. Code in this repo has been tested on CentOS 7 (2009) to package 8.9.x Solr.
 Older versions are untested and unsupported.
 Please feel free to make